ACTWELL: Activities, Contexts, and Traits in Well-Being in Everyday Life Longitudinally

 The ACTWELL project is a four-year initiative funded by the Swiss National Science Foundation (SNSF) from 2023 until 2027 with CHF 801’602,-.

-The ACTWELL project is based at the Institute of Behavioral Science and Technology (IBT) at the University of St. Gallen and supported by a team of internal and external collaborators.
+The ACTWELL project is based at the Institute of Behavioral Science and Technology (IBT) at the University of St. Gallen and supported by our team and external collaborators.